• Skip to primary navigation

 If you like this recipe then why not try some of our other great starters:

-Beetroot cured salmon makes and impressive looking starter on any dinner table, paired with pickled cucumber, horseradish sauce and an avocado cream.
+Beetroot cured salmon makes and impressive looking starter on any dinner table.
+For some optional ideas we've paired the salmon with pickled cucumber, horseradish sauce and an avocado cream.

 5 from 6 votes